Frenye/Samenvattingen/3e-jaar/Web-Apps/Web-Apps.md

 ## 2.1 Introduction

-The client requests that som action is performed, the server performs the action and responds to the client.
+The client requests that some action is performed, the server performs the action and responds to the client.

 This request-response model of communication is the foundation for the highest-level views of networking in Java-Servlets and JavaServer Pages.